avi-narayanan/singer-identifier/README.md

 ## Methodology

 ### TL;DR
 I used voice recordings that I had gathered on my phone over the last year (total of ~350 bhajans, ~80 were sang by me, ~20 different singers).
-I developed a [simple html/js tool](https://github.com/avi-narayanan/singer-identifier/tree/master/Song%20Annotator) that would help annotate the songs, shared subsets of the data to close friends and family members and within a few weeks I had a usable dataset.
+I developed a [simple html/js tool](https://github.com/avi-narayanan/singer-identifier/tree/master/Song%20Annotator) that would help annotate the songs, shared subsets of the data to friends and family members and within a few weeks I had a usable dataset.
 I then converted the dataset into 4 second spectrograms that could be fed into a deep neural net based on VGGish model.

 I used two different methods to identify my voice in a given snipet of audio
 - Generalizable model - <br />Used a siamese network to train a model that generates a "fingerprint" of a given singer.
 A new audio sample is compared to the fingerprint using a distance metric and is classified as my voice if the distance is within a defined threshold